-China on Thursday morning put a new communication satellite into orbit from the southwestern Xichang Satellite Launch Center in southwest China's Sichuan Province.
+China Sunday sent a new communication satellite into orbit from the Xichang Satellite Launch Center in southwest China's Sichuan Province.

-The "ChinaSat 1C" satellite was launched at 0:46 a.m. and carried by the Long March-3B carrier rocket.
-It will provide high-quality voice, data and radio and TV transmission services.
+The "ChinaSat 6C" satellite was launched at 0:28 a.m.
+Beijing Time by a Long March-3B carrier rocket.
+It will provide high-quality radio and TV transmission services.

-The satellite was developed by the China Academy of Space Technology and is owned by China Satellite Communications Co., Ltd.
+The satellite was developed by the China Academy of Space Technology, and will be operated by the China Satellite Communications Co., Ltd.

-Thursday's launch is the 220th mission of the Long March carrier rocket series developed by China Aerospace Science and Technology Corporation.
+The launch marks the 300th mission of the Long March carrier rocket series developed by the China Aerospace Science and Technology Corporation.